Using Google Analytics to Further Nonprofit Fundraising

 Although there are many other questions you are likely asking yourself about your nonprofit, these are good ones to have a handle on, especially if you’re thinking of looking deeper into analytic data to further your marketing ventures.

-Other Benefits to Google Analytics
+Other Benefits of Google Analytics

 Hopefully, by now, you’ve determined that going the route of the free Google Analytics system will only be beneficial to you.
 As such, it’s now time to talk about additional benefits you might be able to tuck into your belt when it comes to your nonprofit.